Lahoh

-Lahoh (لحوح /so/) is a type of spongy flatbread eaten regularly in Yemen, Djibouti, Kenya, Ethiopia, Somalia and Saudi Arabia.
+Lahoh (لحوح /so/, laxoox) is a spongy, flat pancake-like bread.
+It is a type of flatbread eaten regularly in Somaliland, Somalia, Djibouti, Kenya, Ethiopia, Yemen and Saudi Arabia.
 Yemenite Jewish immigrants popularized the dish in Israel.
-It is called canjeero/canjeelo in southern Somalia and called lahoh in Somaliland, Djibouti, Yemen and Saudi Arabia.
+It is also called canjeero/canjeelo in Somalia.

 Preparation

 Lahoh is traditionally and typically prepared from a thick batter of sorghum flour (preferred flour for making Laxoox), White cornmeal/cornflour, warm water, yeast, and a pinch of salt.
 The mixture is beaten by hand until soft and creamy.
 The batter is then left to ferment overnight, to cook, and then is eaten for breakfast.
-There is a sweet-tasting variety of the dish, one made with eggs, as well as another variety that is spiced and typically eaten in Somali households at breakfast during Eid called Cambaabuur (Ambaabuur).

-It is traditionally baked on a metallic circular stove called a taawa.
-Lacking that, it can also be baked in an ordinary pan.